 - Dry erase markers and chalk are always fun and engaging for the students

-- Writing on a dry erase board/table or utilizing sidewalk chalk
+- Write on a dry erase board/table or utilize sidewalk chalk

 - Use chalkboard paint to turn any wall or table into a fun writing surface